osmcode/osmium-tool/man/osmium-export.md

 -C, --print-default-config
 :   Print the default config to STDOUT.
 Useful if you want to change it and
     not write the whole thing manually.
-If you use this options all other options are ignored.
+If you use this option all other options are ignored.

 -e, --show-errors